xoascf/SuRun/ReadMe.txt

 The user usually works with the pc as standard user.
 If a program needs administrative rights, the user starts "SuRun <app>".
 SuRun then asks the user in a secure desktop if <app> should really be run with administrative rights.
-If the user acknowleges, SuRun will start
+If the user acknowledges, SuRun will start
 <app> AS THE CURRENT USER but WITH ADMINISTRATIVE RIGHTS.
 SuRun uses the trick from SuDown:
  * Put the user in the local Administrators user group
  * Start <app>
- * remove the user from the local Administrators user group
+ * Remove the user from the local Administrators user group

 SuRun also installs a hook that appends "Run as admin..." and "Restart as admin..." to the system menu of every application that does not run as